19 Best Books on Conversion Rate Optimisation

 Selling to Win by Richard Denny

-Phil recommends ‘Selling to Win’, and says that although it is meant for field sales people, you can apply a lot of it to online selling.
+Phil recommends ‘Selling to Win’, and says that although it is meant for field salespeople, you can apply a lot of it to online selling.

 At AWA we view an ecommerce site or app as the equivalent of a salesperson conducting a sales conversation with visitors.
 It’s all about sales!